jurijsk/traffic-source-go-getter/README.md

 ## What is that?

-This script store the last non-direct traffic source information with a couple of additional features.
+This script to store the last non-direct traffic source information for later with a couple of additional features.

 ## Why it is needed?